-The Dialog Token, TS Delay, and Extended DBand TSPEC in this frame are contained in an MLME-ADDTS.response primitive that causes the frame to be sent.
-The TS Delay information element is present in an Extended DBand ADDTS Response frame only if the status code is set to 47 (8.4.1.9).
+The Dialog Token, Allocation Delay, Extended DBand TSPEC, and optional TCLAS, TCLAS Processing, Multi-band and U-PID fields in this frame are contained in an MLME-ADDTS.response primitive that causes the frame to be sent.
+The Allocation Delay information element is present in an Extended DBand ADDTS Response frame only if the status code is set to 47 (8.4.1.9).

-When present in an Extended DBand ADDTS Response frame, the Multi-band element indicates the frequency band, operating class and channel number to which the Extended DBand ADDTS Response frame applies and contains band specific information.

-When present in the Extended DBand ADDTS Response frame, the Upper Layer Protocol Identification (U-PID) element indicates the upper layer protocol associated with the TID/TSID specified within the Extended DBand TSPEC contained in this frame.
+The TSPEC and all other optional fields associated with the TSPEC have the same definition as the fields with the same names in Extended DBand ADDTS Request frame.

 DELTS frame format